 Preventing Youth Dating Violence: Building capacity for comprehensive sexuality education in Canada

-CPHA, in partnership with the Centre for Sexuality, is adapting a comprehensive sexuality education curriculum and evaluating its effectiveness as an intervention for youth dating violence prevention.
+CPHA, working closely with the Centre for Sexuality and other partners from across the country, is scaling the delivery of a Relationship and Sexual Health Education (RSE) program, and evaluating its effectiveness as an intervention for youth dating violence.
 By applying a broad understanding of sexual health and well-being, CPHA aims to address healthy sexual relationships free of violence.

 The purpose of this project is to enable youth to develop and practice the skills needed to make healthy decisions with regards to their sexuality and relationships, with the ultimate goal of helping to prevent youth dating violence in Canada.
-The project will likewise contribute to a greater understanding of the optimal ways to support professionals in delivering an evidence-based, comprehensive sexuality education curriculum to youth within school and community-based settings.
+The project will likewise contribute to a greater understanding of the optimal ways to support professionals in delivering an evidence-based, comprehensive relationship and sexual health education curriculum to youth within school and community-based settings.

-As part of this project, CPHA will partner with six community organizations across Canada to support and provide training related to the delivery and evaluation of the adapted curriculum in school and community-based settings in their respective communities.
+As part of this project, CPHA and the Centre for Sexuality are collaborating with various community organizations across Canada to support and provide training related to the delivery of the RSE program in school and community-based settings in their respective regions.
 This project will value youth strengths and agency by incorporating feedback directly from Canadian youth throughout the project duration, and respect the sexual rights of all persons by applying a health equity and trauma- and violence-informed framework to all project activities.

 The project is funded by the Public Health Agency of Canada through the Preventing Gender-Based Violence: the Health Perspective – Teen/Youth Dating Violence Prevention initiative.

 Research Article & Summary | Let’s talk about sexual health education: Youth perspectives on their learning experiences in Canada